ofeksadlo/AutoLabelImg/README.md

 The tool is meant to help you to do the hard work.
 You still need to supervise it.

 # Compatibility
-This tool is designed to work only with yolo models.</br>
+* This tool is designed to work only with yolo models.</br>
+* Don't use this tool with tiny yolo.
+It won't work very well</br>
+  train another model in order to use this tool.
-Tested only on windows 10 using python 3.7.7</br>
+* Tested only on windows 10 using python 3.7.7</br>
 **<ins>Bonus Tip:<ins>**</br>
 Depending on the image you're detecting you should zoom in and out in order to help</br>
 your model to detect the desired object more accurately. </br>